Jill McCabe, Wife Of Fired Deputy FBI Director, Speaks Out

 Andrew McCabe FIRED, a great day for the hard working men and women of the FBI - A great day for Democracy.
 Sanctimonious James Comey was his boss and made McCabe look like a choirboy.
 He knew all about the lies and corruption going on at the highest levels of the FBI!— Donald J. Trump (@realDonaldTrump) March 17, 2018

-Previously, the president also told Andrew McCabe to he ask his wife "how it feels to be a loser," according to a NBC report.
+Previously, the president also told Andrew McCabe to ask his wife "how it feels to be a loser," according to an NBC report.

-When asked about Jill McCabe's opinion piece with the Post, a spokesperson from the FBI told NPR, "I don't think it's really our place to make a comment."
+When asked about Jill McCabe's opinion piece in the Post, a spokesperson from the FBI told NPR, "I don't think it's really our place to make a comment."